Generally, I think that the first level of fears are concerned with the part of us which is in nature.

 The unconscious impulses that Freud talks about.
-And I think that there is a fear that if one lets go of rational control, surrenders that, one will be animal-like in the sense of antisocial impulses.
-I think that’s the first fear – that there are things in oneself that are ugly, untenable, unsociable and so on.
+And I think that there is a fear that if one lets go of rational control.
+Surrenders that, one will be animal-like in the sense of antisocial impulses.
+I think that’s the first fear.
+That there are things in oneself that are ugly, untenable, unsociable and so on.

-The fear is a protective mechanism in the sense that he experiences a kind of free-floating anxiety or ambiguous fear about it.
+The fear is a protective mechanism.
+In the sense that he experiences a kind of free-floating anxiety or ambiguous fear about it.
 And that keeps him from getting too close to it.
-He isn’t ready, or able to get close to it because he can’t do the necessary things to be able to live in those state of consciousness without doing destructive things to himself.
+He isn’t ready.
+Or able to get close to it because he can’t do the necessary things to be able to live in those state of consciousness without doing destructive things to himself.
 He’s not pure enough.

-And impurity means, thoughts that define oneself in a “profane” sense, that is, thoughts which define oneself as separate.
-As long as you are attached to those thought forms, you are going to fear, because it involves the extinction of that separate being, that separate conceptual entity.
-In my experience through guiding people through LSD experiences, there is the fear that many people experience as this chemical transformation that occurs in their bodies.
+And impurity means, thoughts that define oneself in a “profane” sense.
+That is thoughts which define oneself as separate.
+As long as you are attached to those thought forms.
+You are going to fear, because it involves the extinction of that separate being.
+That separate conceptual entity.
+In my experience through guiding people through LSD experiences.
+There is the fear that many people experience as this chemical transformation that occurs in their bodies.
 Which leads them to the breakdown of all existing models that they had about how the universe works.

 In the Tibetan literature they say, “Embrace your ten thousand horrible demons and your ten thousand beautiful demons.”
 You’ve just got to take it all and keep going.
 All your fears have to be embraced, entertained, honored, and you go on with them.

-There is a qualitative difference in my life now, in that I do not experience a fear of death as a real fear when I get into situations where death seems a real possibility, or violence, or something like that.
-I don’t have any of the usual or earlier kinds of reactions of anxiety or fear and yet I do what is adaptive to protect the temple or body I’m working with.
-But I don’t do it out of fear, because the fear of death seems somehow to have flown the coop somewhere along the way in this game.
-It certainly changes the nature of my living experience every day because each day can be whatever it is, and it’s all alright.
+In that, I do not experience a fear of death.
+As a real fear when I get into situations where death seems a real possibility.
+Or violence, or something like that.
+I don’t have any of the usual or earlier kinds of reactions of anxiety or fear.
+And yet I do what is adaptive to protect the temple or body I’m working with.
+But I don’t do it out of fear.
+Because the fear of death seems somehow to have flown the coop somewhere along the way in this game.
+It certainly changes the nature of my living experience.
+Every day because each day can be whatever it is, and it’s all alright.

 -Ram Dass, 1970